fingerprintjs/fingerprintjs-pro-ios/README.md

 - Using our native library to retrieve a FingerprintJS Pro visitor identifier in the native code OR
 - Retrieving visitor identifier using signals from the FingerprintJS Pro browser agent in the webview on the JavaScript level combined with vendor identifier.

-## Using the external library to retrieve a FingerprintJS Pro visitor identifier
+## Quick start
-This integration approach uses our library FingerprintJSPro.
-It collects various signals from the iOS system, sends them to the FingerprintJS Pro API for processing, and retrieves an accurate visitor identifier.
+Integrate the FingerprintJS Pro iOS framework to your project.
+The framework collects various signals from the iOS system, sends them to the FingerprintJS Pro API for processing, and retrieves a very accurate and stable identifier.

 ### 1. Installation